outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

 ## Problem Analysis

   - definition:

     - on this index, problems are mapped to structure, once problems have been converted to an information problem, which has a clear mapping to the structural interface
     - problems can always be framed as info problems (missing info, conflicting info, unconnected info, mismatches, imbalances, asymmetries)
       - finding a prediction function can be framed as an optimal path in a network of variable nodes
     - once you frame a problem as an info problem, you can map info to structure:
       - conflicts can be vectors with different direction or which overlap

+    - this involves identifying the given problem & solution target structures in the problem space & the related problem network, so the problem & solution can be visualized, including logic to:

+      - identify problem metadata includes defining the structure of a problem that the solution fulfills by some metric
+      - formatt the problem as a structure can take the form of:
+          - a n-dimensional shape where variables map to dimensions of the shape (where the solution format is a set of vectors that can reduce the dimensions & size of the shape, or fill the shape with the solution shape if the problem is the method to fill the problem structure rather than reduce it)
+          - a network missing an optimized route between start & end points, where the solution format is the optimized route
+          - an misalignment or mismatch (like an inefficiency, a conflict, or an information imbalance), where the solution format is the set of steps to balance the information

+        - selecting the right format for the problem & solution is an important function in this analysis; each of those formats is better for different problem types/formats (with varying structure in the problem definition) and solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format

+        - each of those formats involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, steps like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve/connect information, or in the problem space to reduce a problem shape, move around problem components to change the problem, or traverse a route in the problem network system (not necessarily the network of related problems, but the problem framed as requiring a solution route within a network)

+      - graphing the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it

+      - defining the problem space as a contextual system where the problem is active
+        - this includes other problem spaces where it is or could be active
+          - for example, how the 'tech distribution' problem (where most tech is inherently neutral & can be used for good or malicious intents so what matters most is how it's distributed) acts differently in different problem spaces where distribution tools & government ethics & policies differ

   - functions:

     - mapping function, to map problems to structures, problem functions, & other problem types
       - graph attributes that differentiate problems that are impacted by possible solutions
       - map intent to direction & assess progress by movement in that direction
       - networks with clusters, sequences, & other structures representing decisions
       - system layer graph representing combinations
       - interactions of interaction spaces (which interactions are common across agents, likely given other interactions, etc)
       - map function sets to sequences, given a metric like progression toward goal
       - map related/approximate problems/problems elsewhere on the causal stack to a related problem network, having different dimensions (like a generative vs. identification problem)
       - map change types to dimensions and graphing/calculating dimensions where change types change (an aggregate, interface, or deciding dimension where change type is uncertain but not random)
       - using a layered graph to visualize change of different types/metrics built on a symmetry
       - mapping language to structure directly (verbs like 'find' mapped to a set of vectors leading from a node indicating possible start positions, with option to use core function vectors to reach target node)
       - a trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed
       - a metric like size of variable interaction space mapped to length/area/volume to indicate how much of the problem is left, and a metric like number of variables mapped to number of dimensions/sides/layers of the shape to graph the problem according to structural metrics
       - selecting a space (dimension set), with embedded parameters & bases for framing changes of a certain type
       - representing changes produced by a solution as a set of vector trajectories across interfaces

   - objects:

   - structures:

   - concepts:
+      - anomaly/outlier
+      - counterexample/contradiction
+      - conflict
+      - inefficiency
-      - anomaly/counterexample/outlier/conflict
+      - mismatch

   - attributes:
         - number of problem-causing variables/solution metrics fulfilled